zachasme/h3-pg/docs/development.md

 1. Update version number
    - Don't follow semver, simply use major and minor from H3 core and increment patch.
-   - Version number should be changed in root `CMakeLists.txt`, and `META.json`.
+   - Version number should be changed in root `CMakeLists.txt`.
+   - Set INSTALL_VERSION to "${PROJECT_VERSION}".
    - Update files suffixed `--unreleased` should be renamed.
    - Installer `.sql` files should have `@ availability` comments updated.
    - Update changelog by moving from `Unreleased` to a new section
+   - Push and merge changes in `release-x.y.z` branch.
 2. Create a release on GitHub
    - Draft new release "vX.Y.Z"
    - Copy CHANGELOG.md entry into release description